ceph/ceph/docs/downburst_vms.rst

 VPS Hosts:
 --------
-The following description is based on the Red Hat lab used by the Ceph development and quality assurance teams.
+The following description is based on the Red Hat lab used by the upstream Ceph development and quality assurance teams.

 The teuthology database of available machines contains a vpshost field.